Skip to main content

 • Suburban venues almost universally offer free parking

-The bottom line?
-Your lifestyle costs depend less on DFW as a whole and more on which pocket of the metroplex you call home.
-Pick the neighborhood that matches how you actually live — not how you think you should live.
+So your lifestyle costs depend less on DFW as a whole and more on which pocket of the metroplex you call home.
+Pick the neighborhood that matches how you actually live, not how you think you should live.

 Frequently Asked Questions

 Q: Which DFW city offers the best value for families with school-age children?
-A: Since ‘97, I’ve consistently pointed families toward Frisco ISD areas.
-You get excellent school quality at moderate cost premiums — typically 15-20% below Southlake while maintaining top-tier educational standards.
+A: Since ‘97 I’ve consistently pointed families toward Frisco ISD areas.
+You get excellent school quality at a moderate premium, usually below Southlake while holding top-tier standards.
 It’s the sweet spot where value and quality overlap.

 Q: How much should I budget monthly for utilities in DFW cities?
-A: Plan for $180-220 monthly for an average three-bedroom home, with swings based on energy efficiency and seasonal usage.
-Newer construction in areas like Legacy West typically runs 10-15% lower because the insulation and HVAC systems are more efficient.
-Summer electric bills can spike, though — August in Texas isn’t cheap.
+A: Plan for roughly $180 to $220 a month for an average three-bedroom, with swings based on efficiency and season.
+Newer construction in areas like Legacy West usually runs lower because the insulation and HVAC are more efficient.
+Summer electric bills can spike, though.
+August in Texas isn’t cheap.

 Q: Are property taxes significantly different between DFW cities?
 A: Night and day.
-Property tax rates swing from 2.1% to 2.8% across the metroplex.
-After helping 100+ families work through these differences, I can’t stress this enough: always factor taxes into your total monthly housing cost.
+Rates run roughly 2.1% to 2.8% across the metroplex depending on the city and its taxing entities, so your county appraisal district is the place to confirm the exact number.
+After years of walking families through this, I can’t stress it enough: always fold taxes into your total monthly housing cost.
 A “cheaper” house in a high-tax city can easily cost more than a pricier one with lower rates.

 Q: What hidden costs should I expect when relocating to DFW?
-A: Budget for utility deposits ($200-400), vehicle registration transfers ($75-150), and HOA fees that vary wildly — anywhere from $50 to $300 monthly depending on the neighborhood.
-And don’t forget about toll tags.
+A: Budget for utility deposits (a few hundred dollars), vehicle registration transfers, and HOA fees that vary wildly, anywhere from $50 to $300 a month depending on the neighborhood.
+And don’t forget toll tags.
 If you’re commuting on the Dallas North Tollway, that’s a real monthly expense nobody mentions in the brochures.

 Q: How do grocery and daily living costs compare across DFW cities?
-A: Groceries stay pretty consistent across the metroplex, varying only 5-8% between cities.
+A: Groceries stay pretty consistent across the metroplex.
 You’ll find a Kroger or Tom Thumb everywhere.
 Premium areas might have fancier options like Whole Foods and Central Market, but budget alternatives exist in every DFW city.
-It’s honestly one area where location doesn’t make much difference, so don’t let that factor drive your decision.
+It’s honestly one area where location barely moves the needle, so don’t let it drive your decision.

-Ready to find the perfect DFW city for your budget and lifestyle?
-Call or text Kristy at (972) 345-3516 for a free consultation about your relocation needs.
+Ready to find the right DFW city for your budget and lifestyle?
+Call or text me at (972) 345-3516 and we’ll map your relocation to where your money actually goes furthest.

 Kristy Purtle - Dallas REALTOR